PrefectHQ/prefect/docs/tutorials/README.md

 the Prefect server.

 ## [Task Retries](task-retries.html)
-Overview of how Prefect handles retrying Tasks
+Overview of how Prefect handles retrying tasks

 ## [Triggers, Reference Tasks](triggers-and-references.html)
-Overview of different triggers, such as `manual_only`, which allows for manual approval before a Task can run.
-Also covered: determining Flow states using `reference_tasks` |
+Overview of different triggers, such as `manual_only`, which allows for manual approval before a task can run.
+Also covered: determining flow states using `reference_tasks`